Human intelligence: Brain training

 Attempts to raise IQ with brain training have led to increases on aspects related with the training tasks – for instance working memory – but it is yet unclear if these increases generalize to increased intelligence per se.

-A 2008 research paper claimed that practicing a dual n-back task can increase fluid intelligence (Gf), as measured in several different standard tests.
+A 2008 research paper claimed that practicing a dual n-back task can increase fluid intelligence (gf), as measured in several different standard tests.
 This finding received some attention from popular media, including an article in Wired.
 However, a subsequent criticism of the paper's methodology questioned the experiment's validity and took issue with the lack of uniformity in the tests used to evaluate the control and test groups.
 For example, the progressive nature of Raven's Advanced Progressive Matrices (APM) test may have been compromised by modifications of time restrictions (i.e., 10 minutes were allowed to complete a normally 45-minute test).

 Philosophy

-On the philosophical front, conscious efforts to influence intelligence raise ethical issues.
-Neuroethics considers the ethical, legal and social implications of neuroscience, and deals with issues such as the difference between treating a human neurological disease and enhancing the human brain, and how wealth impacts access to neurotechnology.
+Efforts to influence intelligence raise ethical issues.
+Neuroethics considers the ethical, legal, and social implications of neuroscience, and deals with issues such as the difference between treating a human neurological disease and enhancing the human brain, and how wealth impacts access to neurotechnology.
 Neuroethical issues interact with the ethics of human genetic engineering.

 Transhumanist theorists study the possibilities and consequences of developing and using techniques to enhance human abilities and aptitudes.

-Eugenics is a social philosophy which advocates the improvement of human hereditary traits through various forms of intervention.
+Eugenics is a social philosophy that advocates the improvement of human hereditary traits through various forms of intervention.
 Eugenics has variously been regarded as meritorious or deplorable in different periods of history, falling greatly into disrepute after the defeat of Nazi Germany in World War II.